Derek Carr Player Prop Bets for NFL Week 1 - Las Vegas vs. Cincinnati

 Season Stats

-- Carr has thrown 76 passes in the red zone this season, 50.3% of his team's red zone plays.
+- Carr has attempted 76 of his 626 passes in the red zone, accounting for 50.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Carr's matchup with the Bengals.